okonkwoloretta/data-salaries-2023/data salaries.md

  2022 | EN  | FT  | Data Engineer | 160000  | USD | 135000 | US  |  0   |  US   |  M   | 2

 There are so many duplicate values in our output, so we have to delete them
-* Using **DELETE** to removes any rows where the rn value is greater than 1, effectively deleting all duplicate rows
+* Using **DELETE** to removes any rows where the **rn** value is greater than 1, will effectively delete all duplicate rows
-> NOTE Deleting data from a table can have unintended consequences, and it's generally a good practice to make a backup of the table before performing the delete operation.
+> **** Deleting data from a table can have unintended consequences, and it's generally a good practice to make a backup of the table before performing the delete operation.
 Additionally, it's a good idea to test the query on a smaller dataset or a copy of the original table before running it on the entire dataset to ensure that it works as expected.

 ```sql
 WITH CTE AS (